GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 At the end of the finding assembly, the UUID for the operator of the scanning tool may be listed as the party-uuid for the finding.
 There may be more than one.
-Each party-uuid must reference a party assembly in either the POA&M\'s metadata section, or the metadata section of the imported SSP.
+Each party-uuid must reference a party assembly in either the POA&M's metadata section, or the metadata section of the imported SSP.
 Tool operator information is optional, but a POA&M tool should display the party information if one or more party-uuid fields are present.